Summary

 The positional accuracy statistics give an indication of the high-level accuracy of the ELR and corresponding confidence in the geographic position of its mileages.

-The Linear Accuracy section shows how many calibration points (generally mileposts) are available, and their associated statistics based on the reported and measured distance between them.
+The Linear Accuracy section shows how many calibration points (mileposts in most cases) are available, and their associated statistics based on the reported and measured distance between them.

-The Normalised Quarter Miles sections shows the statistics of each calibration segment (generally between quarter mileposts) normalised to a 440 yard length.
+The Normalised Quarter Miles sections show the statistics of each calibration segment (between quarter mileposts predominantly) normalised to a 440-yard length.
 Where the minimum or maximum values vary significantly from 440 yards, this indicates that there is an increased likelihood of ‘short’ or ’long’ quarter mile sections being present, thus decreasing the computed mileage position accuracy.

 The Calibration Segments section shows the maximum distance between calibration segments.
 Under idealised conditions, this value would be 440 yards, i.e. calibration can be computed for every quarter mile.
-Where this value is greatly in excess of 440 yards, there is an increased likelihood of poor geographic accuracy of the computed mileage position.
+Where this value exceeds 440 yards significantly, there is an increased likelihood of poor geographic accuracy of the computed mileage position.

 Examples